parmarakhil/Calcx/README.md

 # Calcx

-This is an extension of interepter for CalcZeta language written in java.
+This is an extension of interpreter for CalcZeta language written in java.
 Keyword in CalcZeta language are written entirely in UPPER CASE eg : INT whereas variables are written in lower case eg: foo.
 White spaces like space, tab, new line are ignored.